gyaka42/gyaka42/README.md

 <p>
-A Front-end Developer that is learning from every day.
+A Front-end Developer that is learning from day by day.
 To know more about me, visit: <a href="http://www.gokhanyaka.com/">Gokhan Yaka</a>.
 </p>